martincarre/fast-crypto/README.md

   - Problem with bitfinex: Current code gives an error (unhandled PromiseRejection: UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id: 1): TypeError: Cannot convert undefined or null to object) =====> [08.27.2017]Seems to be solved by the setInterval.
  * Not able to include Exmo market yet.
 Problem with the returned data: Gives an array that I would have to save each items separately.
 The solution might reside in giving a Map function to save each ticker separately...
 Still have to work on it.
  * Should improve the timeStamps since Mongoose supports it directly within the model: https://stackoverflow.com/questions/10006218/which-schematype-in-mongoose-is-best-for-timestamp.
- * Working on compare to get the returns within an hour.
+ * Working on compare to get the returns within a day.